Rottnest Channel Swim

-The Rottnest Channel Swim is an annual open water swimming event from Cottesloe Beach through Gage Roads to Rottnest Island, off the coast of Western Australia, near Perth.
+The Rottnest Channel Swim is an annual open water swimming event from Cottesloe Beach through Gage Roads to Rottnest Island, off the coast of Western Australia.

 Format

 The distance is 19.7 km and it is one of the largest open water swimming events in the world, with 2,400 swimmers participating in the 2015 event.

 It is held in February each year and is open to solo swimmers and teams of two or four.
 A second event, "Champions of the Channel" for elite solo swimmers, was introduced in 2016.
 The "Lavan Legal Charity Challenge" is an exclusive challenge for 30 teams of four for those who wish to fundraise money for a charity of their choice while competing for the Lavan Legal Charity Challenge Cup.

 History

 When Rottnest Island was used as a prison it was rumoured that some of the prisoners swam back to the mainland, although there is no proof that any did.
 However, some may have crossed by resting on Carnac and Garden Islands.
 The first documented crossing by a swimmer was Gerd Von Dincklage-Schulenburg, 24 January 1956, in 9 hours and 45 minutes.
 As of October 2016, von Dinklage was aged 87 and living in the German town of Dörentrup.